kubeflow/website/content/docs/aws/authentication.md

   alt="Custom Domain CNAME"
   class="mt-3 mb-3 border border-info rounded">

 Then you can visit `https://www.shanjiaxin.com`, which is a custom domain we use in this case, it will redirect you to an authentication page.
-We added a user `kubeflow-test-user` in the cognito setting and we can use this user for the login service.
+We added a user `kubeflow-test-user` in the Cognito setting and we can use this user for the login service.

 <img src="/docs/images/aws/authentication.png"
   alt="Cognito Authentication pop-up"